PHANTOM-op/hh/Commands.md

 This is a summary of all of Vortex's commands.
 Arguments surrounded by `<>` are required, and arguments surrounded by `[]` are optional.
 Do not include `<>` nor `[]` when running commands!

 ## 📜 General Commands
 ### `>>about`
 Shows information about the bot, including its version number, some features, and a few statistics.

 ### `>>invite`
 Provides Vortex's invite link.
 If you are having trouble inviting Vortex, make sure you are correctly logged in at https://discordapp.com/login

+### `>>lookup <ID | invite>`
+Finds information about a user or guild via ID (for either) or an invite code (for guilds only).
+All information found in this way is information that Discord makes publicly-available, and is not impacted by Vortex being in the guilds nor having mutual servers with the user.

 ### `>>ping`
 Checks Vortex's latency.